 This thought experiment forced me to grudgingly name the people I tend to mentally exclude from God’s mercy, the people whose brokenness I categorize as exponentially worse than my own.
 The truth is, there is nothing in me that wants to join any of the aforementioned people at any kind of table, whether capital-T or lowercase-t.

 But I’m someone who claims to believe that “our battle is not against flesh and blood, but against principalities and powers.”
 So I probably need to stop treating people like they’re on opposite sides of a cosmic “good vs. evil” battlefield, when in reality, every single person, in and of themselves, is a self-contained battlefield.
+Every person has the capacity for the same human beauty and the same human cruelty, and these battles waged by principalities and powers are waged not between us, but inside us.
+We’re called to do our best to help the right side win, both in our own internal battles, and, with as much influence as we have, in the battles happening inside other people.
+And probably one of the most powerful ways to do that would be to eat with people whom we feel don’t deserve to be eaten with, since we ourselves have been undeserving invitees to Christ’s table.

 These are thoughts that continue to bother me as I prepare myself to join some diverse groups around tables this month for dialogue and communion… I’ll be at the Oriented to Love dialogue in Philadelphia and the New Direction Generous Spaciousness Retreat outside Toronto.
 Thankfully, as far as I know, no one from Westboro or the Restored Hope Network will be in attendance, so I don’t yet have to see those difficult hypotheticals play out in real life.
 Still, I’m praying for soft hearts and a will to understand one another, and I ask you to pray for us too.